profoundinventions/php-houdini/adding-new-methods-and-properties.rst

 ---------------------------------

-PHP Houdini also allows you to complete methods and properties that don't exist on the dynamic class.
+PHP Houdini also allows you to complete methods and properties that don't exist at all on the dynamic class.

 The methods for doing so are ``addNewMethods()`` and ``addNewProperties()``.